 Before a consumer purchases a good or service, he must recognize that there is a problem to which that good/service is the solution.
 The problem could be as simple as “my feet are cold” (therefore I need socks).
 Or it could be far more complex (“My business is growing and I need someone to help me manage that growth while maintaining a consistent brand identity.”).

 Your job as a businessperson, a leader, and a salesperson is to get potential customers to recognize the problem.
 In other words, not every person who comes through your door (or your website) realizes he needs what you’re selling.
 You’ve got to point out where the issue is before you can offer a solution.

 Often this aspect of the sales pitch is often accomplished through carefully crafted questions.
-The right questions allows the prospect to self discover their problem, rather than you telling them they have a problem.
+The right questions allow the prospect to self-discover their problem, rather than you telling them they have a problem.
 After all, who will they believe more?

 Emphasize Ends Over Means

 Whatever you’re selling, it works in a certain way.
 It might be simple or complex.
 It might be very easy for the average joe to understand, or it might be way beyond most people’s comprehension.
 Either way, there’s no need to dwell on the details of how it works.
 Instead, your sales pitch should center on directing consumers’ attention to what the product or service will do for them.